Your clinical placements are opportunities to expand and consolidate your knowledge and skills in preparation for your future practice.

 - Organise your paperwork early for things such as:

-- gaining your police, working with children checks or your National Disability Check (NDIS) where required
+- gaining your police check, working with children checks or your National Disability Check (NDIS) where required

 - ensuring all your mandatory immunisations are up to date and know your immunisation status is current (check the requirements with your university) as well as your COVID vaccination status